Rewards and benefits - Dorset County Council

 We also offer a range of family friendly policies including enhanced maternity, adoption and paternity pay (above statutory provisions).

 Paid annual leave ranging from 5 to 6.3 paid working weeks off per year depending on your role and length of service plus 8 paid bank holidays per year.
 We also offer the opportunity to supplement your annual leave with unpaid leave or the ‘purchase’ of additional leave.

 Where necessary you can also access unpaid parental leave, paid compassionate leave, paid time off for some medical appointments and a paid volunteering day per year

-Terms and Conditions - We apply some nationally negotiated terms and conditions which are applied across Local Authority Public Sector employers (e.g. in relation to pay awards and sickness pay entitlements) and also have local agreements which determine a range of enhancements paid for regular working at night, weekends and bank holidays where this is a requirement of the role.
+We apply some nationally negotiated terms and conditions which are applied across local authority public sector employers (e.g. in relation to pay awards and sickness pay entitlements) and also have local agreements which determine a range of enhancements paid for regular working at night, weekends and bank holidays where this is a requirement of the role.

-Pension scheme - The council offers membership of the Local Government Pension Scheme (which is a career average scheme), or the Teachers’ Pension Scheme (which is a final salary scheme) to its employees, as appropriate.
+The council offers membership of the Local Government Pension Scheme (which is a career average scheme), or the Teachers’ Pension Scheme (which is a final salary scheme) to its employees, as appropriate.
 Both offer excellent benefits to support you and your family during your retirement.
-Membership is automatic unless you choose to opt out of the scheme, contributions are made by both you and the County Council.
+Membership is automatic unless you choose to opt out of the scheme, contributions are made by both you and the county council.

-Employee Benefits Scheme – As a County Council employee you will have access to the ‘Wider Wallet’ benefits portal which offers a range of discounts and three salary sacrifice schemes (Child Care Vouchers, Cars and Bike to Work) all designed to make your money go further.
+As a county council employee you will have access to the ‘Wider Wallet’ benefits portal which offers a range of discounts and two salary sacrifice schemes (Cars and Bike to Work) all designed to make your money go further.